 Dear Parishioners:

 What a beautiful and powerful celebration of our Patron Feast of St. Joseph!
-St. Joseph Table was beautiful!
+St. Joseph's Table was beautiful!
 A ministry of love and faith.
-Thank You to the entire committee of the St. Joseph Table, volunteers, Men of Joseph, CCW, Knights.
-For all your hard labor of love.
-It was an honor that our Bishop Stephen Berg was with us on this special day!
+Thank you to the entire committee of the St. Joseph Table, volunteers, for all your hard labor of love.

-May St. Joseph intercede for our prayer intentions, for peace and an end of war in the Ukraine, for all the lives lost.
+May St. Joseph intercede for our prayer intentions, for peace and an end to war in Ukraine, and for all the lives lost.

 Your brother in Christ